Skip to Content

 For example, Alaska pays a maximum of $923 per month for a family of three with assets not exceeding $2,000.

-The law, however, allows eligible families to receive cash benefits for no more than 60 months, unless the family qualifies for a time-limit exemption.
+However, the law limits eligible families to no more than 60 months of cash benefits unless they qualify for a time-limit exemption.

 How do I apply for welfare in Alaska?

-To apply for Alaska Temporary Assistance Program, you need to download an application and submit it to the Public Assistance office closest to you.
+To apply for the Alaska Temporary Assistance Program (ATAP), you can download an application and submit it to your nearest Division of Public Assistance (DPA) office, 4 or apply online through the Alaska Connect Portal .

 After your application is filed, an interview will be arranged by a caseworker from Division of Public Assistance to determine your family’s eligibility.